GenderMagProject/GenderMagRecordersAssistant/README.md

    check the box next to the disclaimer saying that the file was downloaded and hit "Quit GenderMag".
 This will reload the page and close the tool.

-See the video at http://gendermag.org for examples of what running the tool looks like.
+See the [video](http://gendermag.org/genderMag.html) for examples of what running the tool looks like (Under the How does it work?
+Tab).
+Also be sure to checkout this recent [video](http://gendermag.org/genderMag.html) which covers the tool well.

 ## How to Disable GenderMag: